tiborsimon/tiborsimon.github.io/_posts/2015-06-02-matlab-library-system.md

 Have you ever became angry due to the path handling in MATLAB.
 If you do, this project could be interesting for you.

+Library handling module that makes shipment and adding/removing MATLAB scripts and functions convenient for you and your customers.

 {% include repo_and_release.html %}

-# MATLAB Library System

-Library handling module that makes adding and removing your MATLAB scripts and functions convenient.

 ## Using the system